Questions & answers

 In the central city High Density housing is considered to be at least 10 storeys.

-The proposed changes for growth in Our City Tomorrow are distributed across the city.
+The proposed changes for growth in the Spatial Plan are distributed across the city.
 The proposed growth pattern for the city directs growth in and around the following areas:

-- Central city – Wellington Central, Te Aro, Pipitea
+- Central city – Wellington Central, Te Aro, Pipitea, Adelaide Road, parts of Thorndon

-- Inner suburbs – Aro Valley, Thorndon, Mt Cook, Newtown, Berhampore, Mt Victoria
+- Inner suburbs – Aro Valley, Thorndon, Mt Cook, Newtown, Berhampore, Mt Victoria, Kelburn

 In these areas a range of medium to high density housing is proposed in areas that are within walking distance of public transport, within or adjacent to centres and high frequency public transport, as well as community amenities.

-To see what is proposed in your suburb view the draft spatial plan here.
+To see what is proposed in your suburb view Our City Tomorrow: A Spatial Plan for Wellington City here.

 To find your suburb use the navigation tabs for ‘central city’, ‘inner suburbs; and ‘outer suburbs’.
 Select and scroll through the section that corresponds to where your suburb is located, to find out what specifically is proposed.